homeCooking DictionaryCooking ChartsHow-To's and TipsVideo Recipes

 4. Drop by rounded tablespoons 2 inches apart onto baking sheets.
 Bake until cookie edges are very light golden, about 12 to 15 minutes.
 Let cookies rest on baking sheet for a few minutes and transfer to wire cooling rack.

-5. While cookies cool, prepare glaze by creaming together butter and sugar.
+5. While cookies cool, prepare glaze by creaming together butter and powdered sugar.
 Continue to mix, gradually adding juice until desired consistency.
 Decorate cooled cookies adding dragees or decorating sugar, if desired, before icing sets.

-Makes about 3 1/2 to 4 dozen.
+Makes 3 1/2 to 4 dozen cookies.

 *Meyer lemons are available mid-November through early spring in specialty food stores.
 You will need 2 to 3 medium-sized lemons.
 Regular lemons can be substituted.